 Given the risk of ransomware to businesses, we highly recommend using an anti-virus solution that includes anti-ransomware.

 Strong security measures are imperative, not just on servers and hard drives but on all parts of your network.
 With Ransomware attacks now using worms to spread, this remains crucial to protect your business.
 Having a full assessment of you IT infrastructure and procedures can highlight unconsidered risks.

 Are your staff able to connect USB devices to your machines that might contain viruses?
 Which devices have access to sensitive data?
 And which staff connect to work IT systems (such as email) with their mobile phone?
 If you can’t answer these questions you should consider a security audit.

-For more information on ransomware protection and general IT security improvements, please get in touch.
+For more information about Wannacy ransomware protection and wider IT security improvements, please get in touch.